argent0/site-source/_posts/2014-03-04-finding-what-is-new-in-your-personl-journal.markdown

 			print key
 {% endhighlight %}

-Using this script it is easy to obtain the words you have not used yet by:
+Using this script it is easy to get the words you have not used yet by:

 {% highlight bash %}
 python2 filterWords.py your_diary.txt 0 < your_wordlist